 Density dependence presents a challenge in developing demographic projections because the mechanisms and functional form of population responses to increased density are still poorly understood for many species.
 Especially for an island endemic, we thought it important to restrict population growth but had no data to inform carrying capacity or population responses to increased density.
 By using published estimates of boa density and home range size, we calculated a reasonable range of possible carrying capacities for the island of Puerto Rico.
 We imposed density dependence in the projection using a simple ceiling function, though in reality population response to density is likely more complex and nuanced.
 Future work on the functional forms of density dependence and best practices for including density dependence in population projections is needed.

+The sensitivity analyses were an important outcome of this modeling effort.
+Despite having limited information on demographic rates, we were still able to construct a model of population dynamics based on known features of the species life history.
+The sensitivity analyses of that model gives us and decision makers insight into how the future trajectories would change if the elicited demographic rates are incorrect and give us insight into how strongly incorrect our elicited parameters would have to be before the trajectories changed.
+For example we found that all simulations with adult survival >0.75 had no extinction risk, meaning that our experts would have to be wrong by 0.15 in order to change the risk for this species.
+We can also conclude that mark recapture studies or other efforts to study the survival rates of adult boa would greatly improve confidence in our model predictions and decision making ability.

 This analysis synthesized information from the published and grey literature with expert opinion to develop a quantitative projection model despite many uncertainties about current population status and demographic rates.
 Because we explicitly incorporated those uncertainties in the simulation model, the outputs reflect our best predictions given those uncertainties.
 Even when data are sparse, quantitative methods can often be used to produce rigorous and reproducible estimates of future status with quantifiable uncertainty.

 LITERATURE CITED